erdfern/vcgencmd-rs/README.md

 vcgencmd = "0.3.*"
 ```

-Serialization and deserialization for the few data structures this crate contains are
+## Features
-supported via the `serde` feature flag:
+- serde: Serialization and deserialization for the few data structures this crate contains are supported via the `serde` feature flag:

 ```toml
 [dependencies]